munin-monitoring/munin/doc/installation/install.rst

 Source or packages?
 ===================

-We `stronly` recommend a packaged install, as the source distribution isn't as tested as the packaged one.
-The current state of the packages is so satifactory, that even the developpers use them instead.
+We `strongly` recommend a packaged install, as the source distribution isn't as tested as the packaged one.
+The current state of the packages is so satisfactory, that even the developers use them instead.

 Installing Munin on most relevant operating systems can usually be done with with the systems package manager, typical examples being: